publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schVII/m__us_usc_t22_s2797a.md

          If the President determines that a United States person knowingly—

-            (A) exports, transfers, or otherwise engages in the trade of any item on the MTCR Annex, in violation of the provisions of [section 2778 of this title][/us/usc/t22/s2778], section 2404 or 2405 of title 50, Appendix, or any regulations or orders issued under any such provisions,
+            (A) exports, transfers, or otherwise engages in the trade of any item on the MTCR Annex, in violation of the provisions of [section 2778 of this title][/us/usc/t22/s2778], section 4604 or 4605 of title 50 or any regulations or orders issued under any such provisions,

             (B) conspires to or attempts to engage in such export, transfer, or trade, or